Are you trying to learn everything about Cricut Design Space and don’t even know where to start?

 Top Panel Cricut Design Space

-The top panel in the Design Space Canvas area is for editing and arranging elements on the canvas area.
-From this panel, you can choose what type of font you’d like to use; you can change sizes, align designs, and more!
+The top panel in the Design Space Canvas area is for editing and arranging elements on the canvas.
+You can choose what type of font you’d like to use, change sizes, align designs, and more!